© Denzil Green

 How expensive is it?
 It's definitely something you think about, but it's not extortionate, as one box lasts you a very long time, and the price compares favourably with French sea salts.

 Maldon Salt is one of the very best finishing salts, both owing to its taste and its crisp texture.

 Because it is flaky, you would need three teaspoons of Maldon salt to equal in weight 1 teaspoon of finely-ground table salt.
 However, because in most recipes you really don't need as much salt as they call for, you can just substitute measure for measure; 1 teaspoon for 1 teaspoon.
 That being said, it's a waste to use Maldon in cooking.
 Reserve it for use as a finishing salt at the table.

-The company was established in 1882 by Thomas Elsey Bland, who bought out a previous saltworks that had been established in 1822 / 23.
-In 1922, it was sold to the family that now runs it (as of 2005.)
+An early 19th century saltworks was established on the site in 1822 / 23.
+In 1882, the saltworks was bought out by Thomas Elsey Bland.
+In 1922, it was sold to the family that now runs it (as of 2017.)